jet/equinox/README.md

 - Logging is mature and comprehensive (using [Serilog](https://github.com/serilog/serilog) internally), with optimal performance and pluggable integration with your apps hosting context (we ourselves typically feed log info to Splunk and the metrics embedded in the `Serilog.Events.LogEvent` Properties to Prometheus; see relevant tests for examples)
 - **`Equinox.EventStore` In-stream Rolling Snapshots**: Command processing can be optimized by means of 'compaction' events, meeting the following ends:
   - no additional roundtrips to the store needed at either the Load or Sync points in the flow
-  - support, (via the [`FsCodec.IUnionEncoder` contract](https://github.com/jet/FsCodec/blob/master/src/FsCodec/FsCodec.fs#L31)) for the maintenance of multiple co-existing compaction schemas for a given stream (A 'compaction' event/snapshot isa Event)
+  - support, (via the [`FsCodec.IEventCodec`](https://github.com/jet/FsCodec#IEventCodec)) for the maintenance of multiple co-existing compaction schemas for a given stream (A 'compaction' event/snapshot isa Event)
   - compaction events typically do not get deleted (consistent with how EventStore works), although it is safe to do so in concept
   - NB while this works well, and can deliver excellent performance (especially when allied with the Cache), [it's not a panacea, as noted in this excellent EventStore.org article on the topic](https://eventstore.org/docs/event-sourcing-basics/rolling-snapshots/index.html)
 - **`Equinox.Cosmos` 'Tip with Unfolds' schema**: (In contrast to `Equinox.EventStore`'s `AccessStrategy.RollingSnapshots`,) when using `Equinox.Cosmos`, optimized command processing is managed via the `Tip`; a document per stream with a well-known identity enabling Syncing the r/w Position via a single point-read by virtue of the fact that the document maintains: